This Easy Roast Pheasant Recipe is slathered in butter and truffle oil then oven roasted. An easy pheasant dish perfect to serve up for family dinner.

 1. When you are ready to roast the pheasant, take the bird out of the refrigerator, rinse off the brine with cool water, and pat dry with a paper towel.
 Place it on a cast iron skillet and let it sit at room temperature for about 15 minutes while you preheat the oven to 475 degrees F.

-3. Place the pheasant in a cast iron skillet and roast uncovered for 15 minutes at 475 degrees F. Lower the temperature to 350 degrees F, and cook about another 15 minutes until it reaches an internal temperature of 155 degrees F using an instant read meat thermometer.
+3. Roast the pheasant uncovered for 15 minutes at 475 degrees F. Lower the temperature to 350 degrees F, and cook about another 10 minutes until it reaches an internal temperature of 145 degrees F using an instant read meat thermometer.
+Then roast under the broiler setting for another 2 minutes to get the skin nice and crispy and the internal temperature reaches 150 degrees F.

-4. Transfer pheasant to a cutting board and let rest, uncovered, for 15 minutes.
+4. Remove pheasant from oven and let rest, uncovered, for 15 minutes.
+Carve and serve.

 Tips For A Perfect Roast Pheasant